davidesarra/timeuntil/README.md

 # Time Until

-Time Until is a CLI to display how much time is left until a certain timestamp.
+Time Until is a Flask web app that countdowns time until a certain timestamp (time zone aware).

 ## How to run the app